tonymamo/getpackup/src/pages/blog/2022-01-27-learn-ski-eat-sleep-repeat.md

 [Mabey Ski](https://www.mabeyski.com/adventures/) creates out-of-the-ordinary ski adventures across the globe that push boundaries and challenge the conventional.
 They practice what they preach and ski all over the world to find those unmarked backcountry huts, mountainside hot springs, and larger-than-life ski guides that become lifelong friends, so that they can create the most authentic and exhilarating ski adventure for you.
 Keep an eye out for future excursions where you can expand your skillset and ski some incredible backcountry terrain all in one trip!

 ![](https://res.cloudinary.com/getpackup/image/upload/v1643323579/0F1A4271_kdiiaq.jpg)

+A big part in reducing risk in the backcountry is being properly prepared for any scenario or situation.
+To prep for this trip I used Packup to ensure that nothing was left behind or forgotten.
+Try it out on your next trip and let us know what you think!